larics/icuas26_competition/README.md

 If you remove the container, you can always rebuild it from scratch by using `first_run.sh` script.

-The containers `crazysim_icuas_cont` consists of packages for Crazyflies simulator [CrazySim](https://github.com/gtfactslab/CrazySim).
+The container `crazysim_icuas_cont` consists of packages for Crazyflies simulator [CrazySim](https://github.com/gtfactslab/CrazySim).
 General information about Crazyflies can be found [here](https://www.bitcraze.io/products/crazyflie-2-1/).

 > [!NOTE]
-> The ros2 workspace is located in /root/CrazySim/ros2_ws
+> The ros2 workspace is located in /root/ros2_ws

 ### RUN EMPTY WORLD EXAMPLE

-Once inside the container, navigate to `/root/CrazySim/ros2_ws/src/icuas26_competition/startup` (you can use alias `cd_icuas26_competition` that will place you in icuas26_competition package).
+Once inside the container, navigate to `/root/ros2_ws/src/icuas26_competition/startup` (you can use alias `cd_icuas26_competition` that will place you in icuas26_competition package).
 Start the example:

 ```
 ./start.sh